hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 -   **Classpath:** If config file is not set as a system property, Hazelcast will check classpath for `hazelcast.xml` file.

-If Hazelcast does not find any configuration file, it will happily start with default configuration (`hazelcast-default.xml`) located in `hazelcast.jar`.
-(Before configuring Hazelcast, please try to work with default configuration to see if it works for you.
-Default should be just fine for most of the users.
+If Hazelcast does not find any configuration file, it will start with the default configuration (`hazelcast-default.xml`) located in `hazelcast.jar`.
+(Before configuring Hazelcast, please try to work with the default configuration to see if it works for you.
+Default should be just fine for most users.
 If not, then consider custom configuration for your environment.)

 If you want to specify your own configuration file to create `Config`, Hazelcast supports several ways including filesystem, classpath, InputStream, URL, etc.: